SAFE DEAL Price Down 21.2% Over Last 7 Days (SFD)

-SAFE DEAL (CURRENCY:SFD) traded 4% lower against the U.S. dollar during the twenty-four hour period ending at 8:00 AM Eastern on August 29th.
-In the last seven days, SAFE DEAL has traded 21.2% lower against the U.S. dollar.
-SAFE DEAL has a total market capitalization of $1.10 million and approximately $106,573.00 worth of SAFE DEAL was traded on exchanges in the last 24 hours.
-One SAFE DEAL coin can now be bought for approximately $1.41 or 0.00002900 BTC on major cryptocurrency exchanges.
+SAFE DEAL (CURRENCY:SFD) traded 4% lower against the US dollar during the 24 hour period ending at 21:00 PM E.T. on August 30th.
+SAFE DEAL has a total market capitalization of $1.10 million and $106,573.00 worth of SAFE DEAL was traded on exchanges in the last 24 hours.
+Over the last week, SAFE DEAL has traded down 21.2% against the US dollar.
+One SAFE DEAL coin can currently be purchased for approximately $1.41 or 0.00002900 BTC on major cryptocurrency exchanges.

 - Tether (USDT) traded up 0% against the dollar and now trades at $1.00 or 0.00002051 BTC.